 Natural language processing skills include entity recognition, language detection, key phrase extraction, text manipulation, sentiment detection, and PII detection.
-With these skills, unstructured text can assume new forms, mapped as searchable and filterable fields in an index.
+With these skills, unstructured text is mapped as searchable and filterable fields in an index.

-Image processing skills include Optical Character Recognition (OCR) and identification of visual features, such as facial detection, image interpretation, image recognition (famous people and landmarks) or attributes like colors or image orientation.
-You can create text-representations of image content, searchable using all the query capabilities of Azure Search.
+Image processing skills include Optical Character Recognition (OCR) and identification of visual features, such as facial detection, image interpretation, image recognition (famous people and landmarks) or attributes like image orientation.
+These skills create text representations of image content, making it searchable using the query capabilities of Azure Cognitive Search.

 Natural language and image processing is applied during the data ingestion phase, with results becoming part of a document's composition in a searchable index in Azure Cognitive Search.
 Data is sourced as an Azure data set and then pushed through an indexing pipeline using whichever built-in skills you need.